 Unity ALLiance provides an educational experiences for all students interested to create a more informed H-SC community.
 Politically, the group will not take a partisan position, but will be engaged in Gay, Lesbian, Bisexual, Transgender, and Questioning (GLBTQ) issues that may arise in the political world.
 Socially, the Unity ALLiance will build a stronger bond with those other GLBTQ groups and their straight allies at other colleges, within the state, and on a national level.

 Animal Rescue Crew (ARC)

-- To organize and maintain a group of students who will go to the Southside SPCA several days a week to walk and socialize the dogs and cats that are housed there
+- going to the Southside SPCA several days a week to walk and socialize the animals that are housed there,

-- To raise money for the club and for local animal rescue groups by organizing events and activities such as an annual dog walk, selling T-shirts, etc
+- raising money for local animal rescue groups by organizing events and activities,

-- To create an outreach program to local elementary, middle and high schools that will teach students about the humane treatment of their pets and will show them the possibilities for significant connection (companion animals, service dogs, therapy dogs, etc.) between people and dogs
+- creating an outreach program to local elementary, middle and high schools to teach students about the humane treatment of their pets and will show them the possibilities for significant connection (companion animals, service dogs, therapy dogs, etc.) between people and dogs

 Circle K International